Kinetic proofreading: Multistep ratchet

 Hopfield suggested a simple way to achieve smaller error rates using a molecular ratchet which takes many irreversible steps, each testing to see if the sequences match.
 At each step, energy is expended and specificity (the ratio of correct substrate to incorrect substrate at that point in the pathway) increases.

 The requirement for energy in each step of the ratchet is due to the need for the steps to be irreversible; for specificity to increase, entry of substrate and analogue must occur largely through the entry pathway, and exit largely through the exit pathway.
 If entry were an equilibrium, the earlier steps would form a pre-equilibrium and the specificity benefits of entry into the pathway (less likely for the substrate analogue) would be lost; if the exit step were an equilibrium, then the substrate analogue would be able to re-enter the pathway through the exit step, bypassing the specificity of earlier steps altogether.

 Although one test will fail to discriminate between mismatched and matched sequences a fraction $p=e^{-\Delta F/kT}$ of the time, two tests will both fail only $p^2$ of the time, and N tests will fail $p^N$ of the time.
-In terms of free energy, the discrimination power of N successive tests for two states with a free energy $\Delta F$ is the same as one test between two states with a free energy $N\Delta F$.
+In terms of free energy, the discrimination power of N successive tests for two states each with a free energy $\Delta F$ is the same as one test between two states with a free energy $N\Delta F$.

 To achieve an error rate of $e^{-10}$ requires several comparison steps.
 Hopfield predicted on the basis of this theory that there is a multistage ratchet in the ribosome which tests the match several times before incorporating the next amino acid into the protein.